Electrician Jobs at CBRE with Visa Sponsorship

 Which visa types are commonly used for Electrician roles at CBRE?

-CBRE has sponsored a range of visa categories for Electrician positions, including H-1B, TN (for Canadian and Mexican nationals where the role qualifies), F-1 OPT for recent graduates entering the trades, and employment-based Green Card pathways including EB-3 for skilled workers.
+CBRE has sponsored a range of visa categories for Electrician positions, including H-1B, TN visa (for Canadian and Mexican nationals where the role qualifies), F-1 OPT for recent graduates entering the trades, and employment-based Green Card pathways including EB-3 for skilled workers.
 The right category depends on your nationality, education, and whether the role is temporary or permanent.

 What qualifications does CBRE expect for sponsored Electrician positions?